As networks scale, performance isn’t just about uptime.

 The Real Cost of Getting It Wrong

-The financial risks are measurable: extended payback periods, elevated operational expenses, and compressed acquisition multiples.
+The financial risks are measurable: extended payback periods, higher operating costs, and compressed acquisition multiples.
 However, the organizational risks are equally significant:

 • Crew instability under unrealistic production assumptions.